 Minneapolis streets are the backbone of people’s daily routines and we want to make sure they work for everyone, no matter your race, gender, or background, or how you choose to get around.
 This Street Design Guide seeks to support our streets as places for people and as an invaluable asset for broader outcomes of creating a more sustainable, equitable, safe, and prosperous city.

-The City has adopted a Climate Action Plan (2013), Complete Streets Policy (2016), commitment to Vision Zero (2017), and Transportation Action Plan (2020), all of which take a fresh approach to thinking about how we design our streets and how street design can impact people’s choices of how to travel.
+The City has adopted a Climate Action Plan (2013), Complete Streets Policy (2016 with 2021 update), commitment to Vision Zero (2017), and Transportation Action Plan (2020), all of which take a fresh approach to thinking about how we design our streets and how street design can impact people’s choices of how to travel.
 This Street Design Guide ensures that Minneapolis street design reflects these priorities.

 The Street Design Guide informs the planning and design of all future street projects in Minneapolis, including how the City will approach projects lead by partner agencies such as Hennepin County and the Minnesota Department of Transportation.
 The guide should also be used to inform adjustments in the street right of way in coordination with private development and utility work.